Mac "System Data" Large? 10 Ways to Clear It

 Follow these steps:

-1. Click the Apple menu > System Settings > General > Storage.
-(On macOS Monterey, click the Apple menu > About This Mac > Storage.)
+1. Click the Apple menu > System Settings > General > Storage on macOS Ventura, Sonoma, and Sequoia, or click the Apple menu > About This Mac > Storage on macOS Monterey.

 2. You'll see a colored bar, with each color representing a specific category.